William Irvine, Freemason and Founder of 2x2 Religion

 His idea that he was one of the two witnesses in Revelation was false.
 After three and a half days, he didn't arise from the grave.
 William Irvine died a false prophet, a deceiver of men.

-As a child, I was told that our faith was "founded on the shores of Galilee".
+As a child, I was told that our religion was "founded on the shores of Galilee".
 You can imagine my surprise when I learned as an adult about William Irvine.
 I was really let down.
-I was told that I was raised in a church that could trace its roots to the early apostles who were eyewitnesses of Jesus Christ.
+Here I had been told that I was raised in a church that could trace its roots to the early apostles who were eyewitnesses of Jesus Christ.
 I had professed, got baptized, scorned school kids, scorned the "worldy" folks and all other religions because I was told (and believed) that I was in "the Way"....yes, the one and only Way, the one Fold that was started by Jesus Christ on the shores of Galilee.
-Yet here, after a few INTERNET searches, I found out that our group had a founder named William Irvine.
+And proof was our homeless ministers in pairs and meetings in the home.
+Yet here, after a few INTERNET searches, I found out that our religion had a founder named William Irvine who was a false prophet!
 I realized, I had been lied to about a very important critical fact that affected my eternal salvation.
-The news got worse from there.
+The news got worse from there, until I got to know God for the first time.

 Gone was my feeling of being special because of being part of this group.
 Gone was my special place in God's eyes because I was part of "His one Fold".
 Years later this experience of disappointment with the 2x2 cult has helped me understand the surprise of other people raised in other religions who were taught that they were "the Way" also.